 Kris manages the switchboard and greets and assists all visitors at the CLF National Office.
 When Kris is not going out of her way to help, she's a creative, imaginative person at heart.
 She has a passion for creating and designing hand-crafted cards and on occasion includes the writing of her verses and/or poems.

-Lisa manages all Executive aspects of the CLF under the direction of the President & CEO.
-Lisa loves long walks with her dog and working out at the gym.
+Lisa manages all of the Operations and Human Resources aspects of the CLF under the direction of the General Manager.
+Lisa loves long walks and working out at the gym.

 Michael’s role consists of writing creatively for multiple channels in effort to inform the general public about liver health and liver disease.
 Michael is passionate about music, and when he is not at work he can be found researching different bands and adding to his growing vinyl record collection.

 Monica believes professionalism + passion = success.
 Monica also believes a healthy lifestyles is a life time commitment.
 She enjoys yoga, working out in the gym, kick-boxing and running along the seawall.